akinolu52/es-storage/README.md

 ```

+## Usage

+it'll return false if localStorage or sessionStorage is not available

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.